Documentation sites

 A key foundation stone of modern digital research practices is the ability to replicate results by reproducing analytic workflows.
 Clear, thorough documentation of the research code ensures that researchers can repeat processes and verify results and other people’s outputs.

 Documentation sites are really useful for introducing new users to your software.
 It makes it much easier and faster for new users to get started using your software to boost their research.
-It’s one of the most effective ways to create a user base that has a sophisticated understanding of the research code, which is essential for them to adapt it to the complex problems that often raise in research contexts.
+It’s one of the most effective ways to create a user base that has a sophisticated understanding of the research code, which is essential for them to adapt it to the complex problems that often arise in research contexts.

 They’re also a valuable resource for your existing user base, enabling them to look up reference material or search the manual to find new capabilities they weren’t aware of before.
 This will increase the potential for your software to increase the productivity of other research teams.